AdrienPensart/dhttpd/README.md

 # dhttpd

-Another HTTP server
-(warning : not for production :D)
+Another HTTP server (WARNING : not for production :D)

 ## Features